Declaring the Minor in Data Science

 All students are encouraged to join the list as early as possible as the date a student signs up is taken into consideration when making assignments to cohorts and track.
 Incoming first year students interested in the minor should join the Data Science Interest List in Fall quarter of their first year.

-The 2023 Data Science Interest List opens on September 1, 2022, with Minor in Data Science Information Sessions held in early April 2023.
+The 2024 Data Science Interest List is now open, with Minor in Data Science Information Sessions held in early April 2024.

 The Data Science Interest List is for students interested in declaring the Minor in Data Science in Spring, students who are interested in the Major in Data Science but have not yet completed the 3 required foundational courses, and students who are trying to decide between the major and the minor.